JRGTH/mqtt_ups_sched/README.md

 # Provide a device name here for logging and reference.
 DEVICE_NAME="SRNE V2"

-# Set the minimum battery voltage to be considered as "system battery low" mode.
+# Set the minimum battery voltage to be considered as "system battery low" mode, please use an integer or float value here.
 DEVICE_BATT_LOW="23"

-# Set the battery last changed date in "MMDDYYYY" for logging and reference.
+# Set the battery inatallation date in "YYYYMMDD" for logging and reference.
-DEVICE_BATT_CHANGE="10252023"
+DEVICE_BATT_INSTALL="20231025"

 # Set the battery max age in "Y" years before replacement for logging and reference.
 DEVICE_BATT_MAXAGE="5"